PrincetonUniversity/cnh/processedData/spatial/vms/intermediate/readme.md

 `04_link_mets_vms.R`

 + loops through each vessel track from `03_overlapMetier`
++ I check for observer trips which are linked with multiple fish tickets and remove those trips.
+This is because with two trips landings of potentially different fisheries, it's impossible to put this observed trip into a training set for one fishery or the other.
+So these are flagged as `obs_dup = 1`
++ I also drop any data points with longitude > 0 or < -150 (some huge outliers found manually in the VMS data, this cleans them up).
 + for each file it projects the trajectory into an Equal Area Lambers projection from projectionwizard.com.
-This is required to use the `gDistance()` function (more later).
+This is required to use the `gDistance()` function.
 + It defines trips by measuring the distance between the west coast shoreline (also projected) and each VMS ping.
 Any distance > 1.5 km is labeled as an "at sea" point.
 Through some cumulative sums and differencing, this ultimately creates a column `only_trips` which has 0s for when the boat is not at sea, and odd numbers for each trip.
-+ Then I link to trips, description, results and validation (to some extent) is written up in `04_link_mets_results.R`.
-Results in 6 new columns that have trip_ids (if any) otherwise NAs
++ Then I link to trips, I find each fish ticket for the vessel in fish tickets, and based on the "time window" argument (0, 24, 36, 72, 168), I match VMS fishing trips that land within a time window prior to the fish ticket being reported.
+If more than one VMS trip occurred in that time window, both are assigned to the same fish tickets.
+Similarly, if more than one fish ticket occurs on the same day, both fish tickets are assigned to the same VMS trips.
++ I also calculate revenue, total lbs, and several measures of revenue/lbs per unit effort.
+I calculate the total distance a vessel travels and the total time spent on the water.
+These are `lbs_time`, `rev_time`, `lbs_dist`, etc. I also add the total number of fish tickets that were combined, that's `n.trips` and revenue and lbs are also standardized by that.
+These values are saved for each lat/lon point on a fishing trip.
+This is incase a trip is collapsed to a single point.
 + whole trajectory is saved for linking with Obs data.

+`05_make_obs_to_vms.R`

++ goes through each trajectory in `04_link_mets_vms\` and finds if any trips are observed.
+If they are, then finds the intervals of time when the boat had set gear.
+For all VMS points between the down and up, is labeled.

 `obs_seg_James/`: segmentation from James